bharath12b5/mvn-linux/Building-MariaDB-10.1-on-RHEL-7_6-and-SLES-12.md

         #define ARCH_CPU_BIG_ENDIAN 1
      ```

-4. Now issue following command to build the code:
+5. Now issue following command to build the code:

     ```
         scons strict_build_flags=0 --config=force
     ```

-5. Issue following commands to install the Galera arbitration daemon (garbd) and the wsrep provider library:
+    _**Note:** If the following build error observed then increase the time out period in a function `tcase_set_timeout(tc, 120)` (change 120 to a value either 480 or 600) present in the file
+`galera/galera/tests/saved_state_check.cpp` and run the above command again._

     ```
+        33%: Checks: 3, Failures: 1, Errors: 1
+        galera/tests/saved_state_check.cpp:121:E:saved_state:test_unsafe:0: (after this point) Test timeout expired galera/tests/saved_state_check.cpp:155:F:saved_state:test_corrupt:0: Failure 'uuid == WSREP_UUID_UNDEFINED' occurred

+    ```

+6. Issue following commands to install the Galera arbitration daemon (garbd) and the wsrep provider library:

+    ```
         sudo cp garb/garbd /usr/local/sbin/
         sudo cp libgalera_smm.so /usr/local/lib64/
         sudo /sbin/ldconfig -v
     ```
+ _**Note:** For Ubuntu 16.04, if `/usr/local/lib64/` path does not exist then using `mkdir -p /usr/local/lib64/` command create the path and copy `libgalera_smm.so`._

-6. The MariaDB configuration file  '/server/support-files/my-innodb-heavy-4G.cnf' needs to be updated as well.
+7. The MariaDB configuration file  '/server/support-files/my-innodb-heavy-4G.cnf' needs to be updated as well.
 The exact configuration values will be different for each installation.
 Following is an example for a two-node cluster:

     ```
         [mysqld]